-Justin Frishberg, a British paralympian athlete, reports on his recent holiday in Krabi and how the area is learning to accommodate disabled travellers
+Justin Frishberg, a former British paralympian athlete and coach, reports on his recent holiday in Krabi and how the area is learning to accommodate disabled travellers

 After dinner, we went for a drink at The Last Fisherman in Ao Nang.
 It’s just a bar on a beach; with moonlight bouncing off the waves, sounds of jungle crickets filtering through the palm trees and cocktails on demand.
 It was well past midnight and there was a pleasant mix of locals, westerners who were half way to becoming locals and me fresh off the plane.
 It never gets cold here and shorts and a T-shirt was sufficient for the whole night.
 Then the ‘DJ’ began to play Thai music, which is his laid back way of telling us it was late.
 Less than 12 hours after landing in Krabi airport I was already smitten.

 There’s two parts to accessibility when you’re ‘confined to a wheelchair’.
 The first is the physical environment; the second is the attitude of you and the people around you.
 One of the side effects of living in paradise seems to be that everyone is friendly and helpful.
 There are not many people in chairs out there, and I sometimes felt I was seen as an alien, but everyone was always keen to help.

 My main adventure was scuba diving.
 I’m an uncomfortable swimmer at best, and refuse to go into a pool without a large float, so this was a leap of faith for me.
 Kon-Tiki, a diving company aiming to provide accessible diving in the area, guided me through.
 First of all was the boring technical bit, sitting in a classroom learning all the practical and safety aspects of diving.
 I rewarded myself that evening with a Thai massage and another heavenly meal.